How to Choose Data Recovery Software for NAS Infortrend EonStor GS 3025U: Essential Guide

 Note: It is crucial to consult with Infortrend technical support or professional data recovery services before attempting any recovery procedures to avoid further damage or data loss.

-Although NAS EonStor GS 3025U can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS EonStor GS 3025U can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view